iamgerwin/facebook-marketplace-monitor/README.md

 # Facebook Marketplace Monitor

-This script uses Playwright to check Facebook Marketplace for new listings matching a specific search term every 5 minutes.
+This script uses Playwright to check Facebook Marketplace for new listings matching a specific search term at a configurable interval (default: every 10 minutes).

 ## Setup